3 Days in Sydney, Australia

 Even though Sydney is expensive as hell, it does offer one of the best and safest urban walk with one of the most vibrant and engaging backpacking community I have ever experienced.
 Since it was very expensive to stay in hotels, for this trip, I decided to be more flexible and stayed in hostels throughout my trip and I was not disappointed.
 The people in Australian hostels are one of the most inspiring, friendly, engaging travelers I have ever met.
 They came from all walks of life, have their own culture, experiences and stories to share with each other.
 We talked to each other as if we were friends for years.
 It was what made this trip different.
 If you are planning to visit Australia, you should definitely try staying in a hostel for a few days.
 You won't regret it.

-Without further a due, let's enjoy the scenery and see what Syd
+Without further ado, let's enjoy the scenery and see what Syd

 Day 1: Sydney Drive-around